xtrahuman/projectHandler/README.md

 ## answer i could recieve

-- userid not need to view project
+- userid not needed to view project
 - user with an id can create project and comment
 - when user is deleted the project and comment is deleted
 - when project is deleted the comments also get deleted